+The Deputy Chair: Thank you, hon. member.
 The hon.
 Member for Lac La Biche-St. Paul-Two Hills.

 Mr. Saskiw: Thanks, Madam Chair.
-The hon. member in his statement even quoted from the provision and said that the Ethics Commissioner may report.
+The hon, member in his statement even quoted from the provision and said that the Ethics Commissioner may report.
 This is a mandatory requirement that we think is very important.
 To actually leave the discretion with a commissioner once he has found there to be a wrongdoing, I think is completely unacceptable.
 If there's a finding of wrongdoing, it should clearly be made public.
 Anything other than that is just a very secretive process.